CBN to introduce digital currency before year-end - Vanguard News

-The Central Bank of Nigeria (CBN) has announced plan to launch its digital currency before end of this year.
-The apex bank has also intensified efforts through awareness fair for easy access to its various intervention fund.
+The Central Bank of Nigeria, CBN, has announced plan to launch its digital currency before end of this year.
+The apex bank has also intensified efforts through awareness fair for easy access to its various intervention funds.

 The decision on digital currency was a major outcome of yesterday’s Bankers’ Committee Meeting, where it also assured of adequate foreign exchange supply to meet all legitimate transactions through Deposit Money Banks.